babylonlabs-io/babylon/docs/transaction-impl-spec.md

 The implementation of the struct can be found [here](../btcstaking/identifiable_staking.go?pain=1#L52)

 Fields description:
-- `MagicBytes` - 4 bytes, tag which is used to identify the staking transaction among other transactions in the Bitcoin ledger.
+- `Tag` - 4 bytes, tag which is used to identify the staking transaction among other transactions in the Bitcoin ledger.
 It is specified in the `global_parameters.Tag` field.
 - `Version` - 1 byte, current version of the OP_RETURN output